 Do you have a small child in the house?
 Then you should definitely NOT use rat poison to get rid of the mice.
 According to the U.S. Environmental Protection Agency (EPA), more than 10,000 small children are poisoned every year from ingesting rat poison.

-- Mice are the most common pests in the United States.
-We have three types of mice here, which live near human habitations – field mice, deer mice, and house mice.
+- in the United States we have three types of mice here, which live near human habitations – field mice, deer mice, and house mice.

 - Mice have an acute sense of smell and great hearing, but poor eyesight.
 They are nocturnal creatures.